perebalazs/LowLevelFEM.jl/README.md

   - [ ] with Lagrange multiplier method.
 - [ ] Defining displacement initial condition as a function of x, y and z.
 - [ ] Defining velocity initial condition as a function of x, y and z.
-- [ ] Transient problems in heat conduction.
 - [ ] Finite rotations.
 - [ ] Plastic deformation (within small strain theory).
 - [ ] Linear buckling.